Why you have to date the Nice Guy

 At the risk of sounding like your mother, I am going to make a strong case for why you have to date the Nice Guy.

 Not should.
 Not ‘give them a try’.
 Have.
 To.
 Date.
 The Nice Guy.
-It isn’t because they’re relationship orientated, or ‘deserve’ to be given a chance; it is because it makes us as women look stupid (and actually quite anti-feminist) to not value what the Nice Guy brings to the table.
+It isn’t because they’re relationship orientated, or ‘deserve’ to be given a chance.
+It is because it makes us as women look stupid (and actually quite anti-feminist) to not value what the Nice Guy brings to the table.

-I define Nice Guys as guys who:
+I define Nice Guys like guys who:

 - Turn the FUCK up when they say they’re going to be there.